bevyengine/rfcs/rfcs/53-consistent-hierarchy.md

    issue, and all hiearchy traversals require heavy random access into memory.
  - Updates are still not immediately visible within a stage and deferred until the next command buffer flush.
  - Hierarchy updates are now single threaded.
+Commands can be generated from multiple systems at the same time, but they now require exclusive access to apply.
+ - Each of the changed commands do a lot more work before and are signifgantly more branch heavy.
+This could negatively impact the performance of command-heavy workloads (i.e.  scene loading)
  - The commands applied for controlling the hierarchy are computationally more expensive, requiring more branching access and more `World::get` calls.
  - Some potential implementations of this hierarchy requires normal ECS commands